-5.15 Having regard to the figures opposite, the combined footprint of the existing buildings on the site is 360m.
-In comparison, the footprint of the proposed dwelling + car port is 350m.
-This represents a reduction in footprint of built development of -10m.
+5.17 As shown on the submitted Area Comparison drawings, the combined footprint of the existing buildings on the site is 360m.
+The footprint of the Approved Dwelling + car port is 350m.
+In comparison, the footprint of the Proposed Dwelling is 343m.
+This represents a reduction in footprint of existing built development of -17m.

-5.16 The ground floor area of built development currently extends to 360m, and the first-floor area is 220m.
-This provides a total floor area of 580m.
-In comparison, the ground floor area of the proposed dwelling + car port is 350m and the first-floor area is 210m.
+5.18 The combined ground floor area of built development currently extends to 360m, and the first-floor area is 220m.
+In addition, the existing dwelling has a basement with a floor area of 138m.
+This provides a total existing floor area of 718m of which 580m is above ground.

+5.19 The ground floor area of the Approved Dwelling + car port is 350m and the first-floor area is 210m.
 This provides a total floor area of 560m.
-This represents a reduction in floor area of -20m.